Royal Oak Digital Citizenship Plan

 - Camera functions may only be used under teacher supervision as per privacy legislation.
 (FOIPP)

-- To ensure digital access for all students, Royal Oak School has purchased a growing variety of digital tools; e.g., SMART boards, laptop computers, iPads and iPods and will continue to do so through the school’s long-range purchasing plan.
+- To ensure digital access for all students, Royal Oak School has purchased a growing variety of digital tools; e.g., SMART boards, laptop computers, and iPads will continue to do so through the school’s long-range purchasing plan.

 5. Parent Communication